 The European Union flag was adopted on December 8, 1955.

 There were eight gates surrounding the ancient city of Babylon in Mesopotamia.
 The eighth gate was named the Gate of Ishtar.
 Ishtar was the goddess of love and war.
 Ishtar was the Queen of the Earth and Heaven.
 She was the morning and evening star.

 Ishtar was the equivalent of the Sumerian goddess Inanna.
-More about Inanna – go to Number 3 in mythology
+More about Inanna – go to Number 3